Quick Easy Homey Vases

 This post contains affiliate links so you can also use the same products that I love using too.

-They are ALL perfect for all sorts of crafty things.
+Jars are perfect for all sorts of crafty things.
 From painting the lids and using them to store your crafty items or simply paint them to make a collection of sweet Homey Vases.

 I usually let the jars dry upside down overnight or if I want to speed up the process I let them dry in the sun or dry them in the oven at a LOW temperature on a baking tray.
 Be careful when removing from the oven as they may be a tad hot!

-HANDY HINT:leave the bottom of the jars until last to paint and then flip over and paint so you’re able to stand the bottles up while painting.
+Leave the bottom of the jars until last to paint and then flip over and paint so you’re able to stand the bottles up while painting.

-Apply wax to the entire bottle to seal in all of your hard work and embellish the neck of the jars with a cute jute bow.
+Too finish Up Step 6 – Apply wax to the entire bottle to seal in all of your hard work and embellish the neck of the jars with a cute jute bow.